ldspdvsun/StudyHub/Windows/Excel Macro.md

                 Dim rowCount As Long
                 rowCount = cell.MergeArea.Rows.Count

                 ' Unmerge the cells
                 cell.MergeArea.UnMerge

                 ' Fill the unmerged cells with the value from the first cell For i = 2 To rowCount
-                    cell.Offset(i - 1, 0).Value = cell.Value
+                    With cell.Offset(i - 1, 0)
+                        .Value = cell.Value
+                        .HorizontalAlignment = xlCenter
+                        .VerticalAlignment = xlCenter
+                    End With
                 Next i

+                ' Set alignment for the original cell With cell
+                    .HorizontalAlignment = xlCenter
+                    .VerticalAlignment = xlCenter
+                End With
             End If
         Next cell
     Next